 After an order is placed online, your company must then:

-If you are not a UK resident, or your UK company will be trading online in affiliation with another overseas business, you should also check the online selling rules in your jurisdiction to ensure you’re compliant with regulatory frameworks in your home country, too.
+If you are not a UK resident, or your UK company will be trading online in affiliation with another overseas business, you should also check the online selling rules in your jurisdiction to ensure that you’re compliant with regulatory frameworks in your home country.

 The bottom line

-Hosting platforms and e-commerce plugins now enable you to create dynamic online stores from scratch in a matter of minutes – often at a little-to-no cost.
-What’s more, you can even utilise existing web platforms with huge followings in order to create your own online stores on their websites.
-It’s fast, it’s simple and it works.
+Hosting platforms and e-commerce plugins now enable you to create dynamic online stores from scratch in a matter of minutes, and often at little-to-no cost.
+What’s more, you can even utilise existing web platforms with huge followings by creating your own online stores on their websites.
+It’s fast, it’s simple, and it works.

 As always, just remember to take your time and do your homework.
 There are a dizzying number of options out there, and you owe it to your company to choose the methods and platforms that will work best for you.